MicrosoftDocs/dynamics-365-project-operations/articles/get-started/developer-notes/customizing-payment-terms.md

 ---
-title: Developer notes for Payment Terms
+title: Developer notes for payment terms
 description: This article provides more developer information about working with payment terms.
 author: suvaidya
 ms.date: 06/23/2023